soundshed/soundshed-app/README.md

 - Clone this repository
 - run `npm install` on the repo path

-## Run
+## Run Web Version
-- Run `npm run watch` in one terminal to continuously rebuild the UI code or `npm run build` to just build once.
+- Run `npm run watch-web` in one terminal to continuously rebuild the UI code or `npm run build-web` to just build once.
 Note that there is a build for the app UI and a build for the electron main process, some of which use the same files (types etc).
+- Run `http-server build` to start local web server on http://localhost:8080/

+## Run Electron Version
+- Run `npm run watch-electron` in one terminal to continuously rebuild the UI code or `npm run build-electron` to just build once.
+Note that there is a build for the app UI and a build for the electron main process, some of which use the same files (types etc).
-- Run `npm run start` to launch the UI
+- Run `npm run start-electron` to launch the UI

 The final installable app is packaged using electron-forge:
 `npm run make`

+## Toggle between web and electron mode
+- edit env.ts, set IsWebMode true/false
+- edit platformUtils.ts, import required platform

 ## Release Process
 - Increment version in package.json, run installer Github Action, run Release Github Action, Edit release notes.